SapirGabay/sapirgabay.github.io/index.md

 My experience includes working with startups and investors at the university's entrepreneurship center, where I performed detailed analysis and due diligence on potential ventures.

-I am a rapid self-learner and enjoy building practical solutions — from core coding projects and data analysis to automation workflows.

 ---
 ## 💼 Experience <a id="experience"></a>